Dixon of Dock Green: Character and name origins

-The character of Police Constable George Dixon was based on an old-style British "bobby"—a slang term for policeman.
+The character of Police Constable George Dixon was based on an old-style British "bobby" – a slang term for policeman.
 Dixon first appeared in the Ealing Studios film The Blue Lamp (1950) as a typical bobby on the beat, an experienced constable working out of the Paddington Green police station and nearing retirement.
 The film was produced by Michael Balcon, who had been educated at George Dixon School in Birmingham, named after a local politician: this inspired the character name.

 In The Blue Lamp, Dixon has a wife named Em (Gladys Henson).
-It is mentioned that their only son, Bert, was killed in the Second World War—hence Dixon adopts a paternal aspect towards PC Andy Mitchell (Jimmy Hanley), a young policeman on his first day.
+It is mentioned that their only son, Bert, was killed in the Second World War – hence Dixon adopts a paternal aspect towards PC Andy Mitchell (Jimmy Hanley), a young policeman on his first day.
 Dixon comes across a raid and is shot.
 The rest of the film focuses on catching the perpetrator, a thug named Tom Riley (played by Dirk Bogarde).
-This gears up hugely once Dixon, who was said to be rallying in hospital, unexpectedly and suddenly dies, and Mitchell embarks on a perilous quest to find and bring Tom Riley to justice.
+This gears up hugely once Dixon, who was said to be rallying in hospital, unexpectedly and suddenly dies, and Mitchell embarks on a perilous quest to find Tom Riley and bring him to justice.